oraclesorg/tokensale-left/README.md

 Remarks:

+- Rate - how many tokens for 1 ETH
+- Supply - max cap of tokens.
+Token is mintable.
+Unsold tokens will not be produced.
-- "Allow modifying - No" means that rate, supply, start date, end date are not modifiable
+- "Allow modifying - No" means that rate, supply, start date, end date are not modifiable.
-- "Disable whitelist - No" means that whitelist is enable and only whitelisted accounts could participate in the crowdsale
+- "Disable whitelist - No" means that whitelist is enable and only whitelisted accounts could participate in the crowdsale.